e-kwsm/fj-fftw3/README.md

 # Usage

-## How to link
+## How to compile
-* Use a compiler command with -L$(INSTALL_PATH)/lib64 option and one of the options listed in the following table in order to link with an FFTW library.
-* Write an option after your sources or objects.
+* Compile with the -L$(INSTALL_PATH)/lib64 option and one of the options listed in the following table after your sources or objects.

 | FFTW3 libraries                   　　　　　  | Options          |
 | --------------------------------------------- | ---------------- |